John O'Byrne

-John O'Byrne (24 April 1884 – 14 January 1954) was an Irish judge and barrister who served as a Judge of the Supreme Court, Judge of the High Court from 1926 to 1940 and Attorney General of Ireland from 1924 to 1926.
+John O'Byrne (24 April 1884 – 14 January 1954) was an Irish judge and barrister who served as a Judge of the Supreme Court from 1940 to 1954, a Judge of the High Court from 1926 to 1940 and Attorney General of Ireland from 1924 to 1926.

 Early life

-He was born on 24 April 1884, the fourth son of Patrick O’Byrne and Mary O'Byrne née Tallon, of Seskin, County Wicklow.
+He was born on 24 April 1884, the fourth son of Patrick O'Byrne and Mary O'Byrne (née Tallon), of Seskin, County Wicklow.
 He was educated at the Patrician Monastery, Tullow, County Carlow, and studied Moral and Mental Science at the Royal University, where he graduated in 1907 in First Place with First Class Honours.
 He was awarded a Master of Arts degree in 1908.

 He joined the Irish Land Commission, where he acquired an intimate knowledge of the system of real property and land tenure in Ireland.
 Subsequently, he studied at King's Inns, Dublin, and was called to the Irish Bar in 1911, where he practised mainly in real property.

 He stood as a pro-Treaty Sinn Féin candidate at the 1922 general election for the Wexford constituency but was not elected.
 In 1922, he was appointed by the Provisional Government of the Irish Free State to the Irish Free State Constitution Commission to draft the Constitution of the Irish Free State, commonly known as the Irish Free State Constitution Commission.
 It prepared a draft Constitution.
 He was thus one of the constitutional architects of the Irish Free State.

 In 1923, he was appointed to the Judiciary Commission by the Government of the Irish Free State, on a reference from the Government to establish a new system for the administration of justice in accordance with the Constitution of the Irish Free State.
 The Judiciary Commission was chaired by the last Lord Chief Justice of Ireland (who had also been the last Lord Chancellor of Ireland).
 It drafted legislation for a new system of courts, including a High Court and a Supreme Court, and provided for the abolition of the Irish Court of Appeal.

 He was appointed King's Counsel in 1924, becoming the last member of counsel in the Irish Free State to be appointed, thereafter counsel were appointed as Senior Counsel.
 He was also a delegate of the Irish Free State to the League of Nations in the same year.

-Attorney-General
+Legal career

 On 7 June 1924, he was appointed the second Attorney-General of the Irish Free State when Hugh Kennedy was appointed Chief Justice of Ireland.

-Justice of the High Court and the Supreme Court of Ireland
+Judicial career

-On 9 January 1926, he was appointed a Judge of the High Court, upon which he served until he was appointed to the Supreme Court of Ireland in 1940.
+On 9 January 1926, he was appointed a High Court judge, upon which he served until he was elevated to the bench of the Supreme Court of Ireland in 1940.
 He was also Chairman of the Irish Legal Terms Advisory Committee from 14 May 1948 to 13 May 1953.